 Today, we’re going to talk about compensatory damages.
 How much has an injured party been damaged by loss of or damage to trees?
-The first question to be answered generally is whether the trees were commercial or “ornamental” in nature.
+The first question to be answered is whether the trees were commercial or “ornamental” in nature.

-If the tree that was taken was commercial timber, the calculation is straightforward.
+If the tree taken was commercial timber, the calculation is straightforward.
 Courts use either the stumpage value or the timber value.
-Stumpage value and timber value estimates are both depend upon timber volume estimates, which in turn are based upon the raw data collected in the field by timber cruisers.
+Stumpage value and timber value estimates depend upon timber volume estimates, which in turn are based upon the raw data collected in the field by timber cruisers.
 Put another way, estimating the value of timber taken in a trespass involves a three-step process.
-First, a timber cruise is conducted and measurements are taken in the field.
+First, a timber cruise is conducted, and measurements are taken in the field.
 Timber cruising includes identifying a tree species, taking stump diameter measurements, taking measurements from the stump to the top of the tree left on the ground, taking measurements of any logs left on the ground, and recording measurements on a tally sheet.
-Second, the collected measurements are then converted into volume estimates using established mathematical formulas.
+Second, the collected measurements are converted into volume estimates using established mathematical formulas.
 Third, those volume estimates are then converted into value estimates.

-The distinction between timber value and stumpage value only comes into play during the third step of the process.
+The distinction between timber and stumpage value only comes into play during the third step of the process.
 Stumpage value is the value of standing trees or what one might pay for the right to cut and remove trees.
-Timber value which is the value paid by mills for cut logs.
+Timber value is the value paid by mills for cut logs.
 If timber value is used, it would be fair to argue to the Court that a deduction should be included for the cost of cutting and hauling the lumber.
 But where the timber trespass was especially egregious, don’t hold your breath waiting for compensatory-damage compassion from the bench.

-But what about where the tree is not commercial timber, like that 80-year old oak that used to shade your front yard before a confused tree service company employee cut it down, thinking he was to be at your house instead of one two streets away.
+But what about where the tree is not commercial timber, like that 80-year old oak that used to shade your front yard before a confused tree service company employee cut it down, thinking he was to be at your house instead of a place two streets away.
 The single oak’s commercial value won’t begin to compensate you for the loss.

 There’s always a tension between the value a lover of the land places on his or her trees and the price tag affixed to those same trees by bean counters testifying in some cold courtroom.
 That’s why courts in many states apply different rules when the wrongfully taken tree was a stately old elm shading the farmhouse, a tree with maybe $1,000 in timber value but much greater value to the wronged property owner.
 The fact is that the wronged owner just plain likes the trees that had been taken, and the fact that his or her enjoyment of the trees might not be quantifiable in a real-estate-value analysis, makes little difference.

 Anderson v.
 Howald, 897 S.W.2d 176 (Court of Appeals of Missouri, 1995).
 Melba Anderson discovered the limits of gratitude.
 For 40 years, she had let her neighbors, the Howalds, use a 7-foot wide path across the corner of her land to get to their property.
 In 1991, the Howalds – apparently deciding that they shouldn’t settle for free use of a mere path where a free superhighway could be installed – brought bulldozers onto the Anderson land to “improve” the path.
-They knocked down trees, dug up rocks and gouged things out but good.
+They knocked down trees, dug up rocks, and gouged things out but good.

 Ms. Anderson sued and won an injunction throwing the Howalds and their bulldozer out, but the trial court only gave her $6.40 in damages.